awav/pid-controller/README.md

 * **Proportion term**.
 The proportion term defines direction and how fast the algorithm should compensate the error.
 It is easy to overshoot using only this gain and as a result the control output oscillates around target value.
 The proportion parameter `Kp` is non-negative number.
 * **Integral term**.
 Integral gain addresses how long and how far measured value has been from the goal.
 The integral term sums error `e(t)`.
 If even a small error persists, the total sum will grow and influence the control output.
 The integral parameter `Ki` is non-negative number.
 * **Derivative term**.
 The derivative term, in fact, irons the oscillation made by proportion term.
 More precisely, it represents how fast the error is changin at current moment.
 Employing error changing rate, the derivative term alleviates overshooting caused by proportion term.
+The derivative `Kd` parameter is non-negative number.

 ### Tuning

 Nowadays plenty number of algorithms are available for tuning PID controller coefficients.
 Moreover, some approaches provide auto-tuning properties, thereafter the PID controller can be adjusted in real time depending on magnitude of the cross-track error.
 You can find auto-tuning PID implementations [here](http://uk.mathworks.com/matlabcentral/fileexchange/4652-autotunerpid-toolkit?requestedDomain=www.mathworks.com) or [here](http://playground.arduino.cc/Code/PIDLibrary).

 I started with Twiddle algorithm which was advertised in Udacity course as simple and stable.
-I was not satisfied with final results, because it was even bad as starting point for parameters hand-crafting.
+I was not satisfied with final results, because it was even very bad as a starting point for parameters in further hand-crafting.

 I set eyes on [Ziegler–Nichols method](https://en.wikipedia.org/wiki/Ziegler%E2%80%93Nichols_method) discovered back in 1949.
 It has even more simple and precise rules to achieve efficient and semi-optimal values of coefficients.
 Here they are: